StanfordHCI/HPDS-legacy/CONTRIBUTING.md

 - Qualtrics Backend: if you wish to setup a different Qualtrics survey on the backend of ESM (Experience Sampling Method - what this periodic surveying is known as), copy/paste the url to your Qualtrics survey into the `urlString` parameter within `openSurvey()` within `ViewController.swift`.

+Warning: if you update the AWARE library, it may overwrite the parameters that have been set within some of the files in your local version of the library.
+I recommend making a backup beforehand so you are familiar with the parameters that you have set in your copy of the library.

 ### Helpful Resources

 - AWARE has a [Slack Channel](http://www.awareframework.com:3000) that you can use to speak with the development team.
 I have found them to be helpful and supportive, and this Slack channel is a great resource if you run into any difficulties with AWARE.